-Coffee is a fruit about the size of a cranberry, and traditionally in Yemen and later on in Bolivia, the practice of drying the part of the fruit left behind from depulping the coffee seeds, and making an infusion with hot water was a very common practice.
+Coffee is a fruit about the size of a cranberry, and traditionally in Yemen, the practice of drying the part of the fruit left behind from depulping the coffee seeds, and making an infusion with hot water was a very common practice.
 Cascara means “husk” in Spanish, and is commonly repurposed as a means of providing nutrients for coffee plants on farms.

 There is some caffeine content in this tea-like drink, though not nearly as much as coffee, so keep that in mind when you are enjoying it.